AusDTO/dto-design-guide/.github/ISSUE_TEMPLATE.md

 ## Additional information (optional)

-If there’s anything else you think might give context — eg a screenshot — include it here.
+If there’s anything else you think might give context — for example a screenshot — include it here.